brilliantlabsAR/docs/frame/hardware.md

 If you wish to view the source code, or use it as a starting point for your custom firmware, visit the [Frame codebase repository](https://github.com/brilliantlabsAR/frame-codebase).

 The physical debug port of the Bluetooth MCU is located on the back of the Frame PCB.
-A total of five wires can be connected to a suitable ARM SWD debugger such as a [J-Link probe](https://www.segger.com/products/debug-probes/j-link/) or [Black-magic probe](https://black-magic.org) to allow for debugging.
+A total of five wires can be connected to a suitable ARM SWD debugger such as a [J-Link probe](https://www.segger.com/products/debug-probes/j-link/) or [Black-Magic probe](https://black-magic.org) to allow for debugging.

 ![Serial wire debug (SWD) of the Frame PCB](/frame/images/frame-debug-pinout.png)